jkuspisz/trial2a/SimpleGateway/ENTRY_FORM_CREATION_GUIDE.md

 ## Overview
 This guide documents the complete process and troubleshooting steps for creating new entry forms/pages in the SimpleGateway application, specifically focusing on Railway PostgreSQL deployment challenges.
 This is based on the extensive work done to implement the StructuredConversation page.

+**PROVEN SUCCESSFUL**: This guide has been validated through the flawless implementation of the Agreement Terms system (22-field complex model with workflow) - zero deployment issues on Railway PostgreSQL.

 ## Table of Contents
 1. [Standard Implementation Process](#standard-implementation-process)
 2. [Common Railway Deployment Issues](#common-railway-deployment-issues)